AlDrean/MyDND/PaladinHomebrew/readme.md

 #### Notes
 - Either you chose 1 or other route for smites;

+### [Brainstorm] The Smite as Hex
+- **Context:** One way to deal with the resource managing is to make the Smites work as Hex does; This way, you enable the slots to be used to other speels or upcast, but agains a single foe
+- **Proposed Modification:**  You mark an target.
+It is now blocking your way to achieve the goal of your oath.
+It calls you to punish, allowing you to smite him at upscaled +1 over your current smite lvl costless.
+- **Proposed Modification:**  You can change the target after it dies
+- **Proposed Modification:**  It can happen only after the foe does something against your oath?
+- **To Do:**
+  - **Playtest:** test usage

 ## Further Development
 This document will continue to evolve as new ideas are tested and feedback is received.
 Future updates may include more detailed descriptions of new abilities, modifications to existing features, and comprehensive balancing notes.